Tearfund is committed to maintaining the highest possible standards of integrity, accountability and openness as an organisation.

 Full policy available as a PDF here

-Tearfund is committed to promoting the security and wellbeing of beneficiaries, volunteers and staff.
-In particular we are also committed to the safety, security and dignity of children, along with adults who are vulnerable and/or at risk.
+Tearfund is committed to promoting the security and wellbeing of the communities we work with, our volunteers and staff.
+We are committed to the safety, security and dignity of all children and adults who come into contact with our work.

-Staff and representatives must ensure that their behaviour promotes and allows children and vulnerable adults/adults at risk to live free from:
+Staff and representatives must ensure that their behaviour promotes and allows children and adults to live free from sexual exploitation, abuse and harassment, including, but not restricted to:

-- harm and abuse - including physical, sexual (including sexual harassment) and emotional (including the abuse of power/trust and any form of coercion)
+- emotional abuse (including the abuse of power/trust and any form of coercion)

 - neglect